MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1726-Electric-System-Construction-Policies-Procedures/subpart-A-General/section-1726.35.md

 (E) Borrower certification that:

-(*1*) The amendment was approved in accordance with the policy of the board of directors (the borrower must ensure that RUS has a certified copy of the board resolution establishing such policy);
+(*1*) The amendment was approved in accordance with the policy of the board of directors;

 (*2*) If a RUS approved form of contract is required by this part, the terms and conditions of the RUS approved form of contract has not been altered; and

 (*3*) No restriction has been placed on the borrower's right to assign the contract to RUS or its successors.

+[60 FR 10155, Feb.
+23, 1995, as amended at 84 FR 32617, July 9, 2019]